Instruction Following by Principled Boosting Attention of Large Language Models

-\subsection{Additional results for \texttt{Meta-Llama-3-8B-Instruct}}
+\section{Additional results for \texttt{Meta-Llama-3-8B-Instruct}}

-We detail the accuracy and fluency of each method on each dataset for the model \texttt{Meta-Llama-3-8B-Instruct}.
-Tables \ref{tab:emotion:acc} and \ref{tab:emotion:fluency} report the accuracy and fluency for each emotion, respectively.
-Similarly, we have Tables \ref{tab:persona:acc} and \ref{tab:persona:fluency} with the accuracy and fluency for each persona.
+We detail the steering success and fluency of each method on each dataset for the model \texttt{Meta-Llama-3-8B-Instruct}.
+Tables \ref{tab:emotion:acc} and \ref{tab:emotion:fluency} report the steering success and fluency for each emotion, respectively.
+Similarly, we have Tables \ref{tab:persona:acc} and \ref{tab:persona:fluency} with the steering success and fluency for each persona.
 Table \ref{tab:safety:acc-fluency} details both metrics for the jailbreaking datasets and Table \ref{tab:toxicity:acc-fluency} for toxicity reduction.
-Lastly, Table \ref{tab:hallucination:acc} reports the accuracy for TriviaQA and TruthfulQA --- since they are either short text (for example, someone's name) or multiple choice questions, we do not report fluency.
+Lastly, Table \ref{tab:hallucination:acc} reports the steering success for TriviaQA and TruthfulQA --- since they are either short text (for example, someone's name) or multiple choice questions, we do not report fluency.